zachweintraub/joust-game/README.md

 ## Support and contact details

-If you have any issues please contact Brendan Hellar at bwhellar@gmail.com
+If you have any issues please contact Insert

 ## Technologies Used